 Laughter Through Tears was originally designed as a safe haven for the fertility obsessed to come and fuel their addiction in a positive way.
 However in the course of our treatment, God reached out and changed out lives in an indescribable way.
 For awhile, we stopped blogging.
-Now we are sharing both our journey with infertility and our faith in the hopes of helping others.
-However I have left all the original content from the blog intact.
+Now Alisa is writing under a new blog and can be followed here.
+However all original content remains intact in the hopes it may meet others in their need for information and humor as they face infertility.

 Meet the Winslow’s- Our Back Story

 My name is Alisa Winslow and I will do most of the writing for this blog.
 My husband Bill and I have been married since 2005.
 We started trying to get pregnant soon after we married and it didn’t happen in the first 6 months.
 I never charted body temperature or peed on a stick and waited for a smiley face to appear.
 We didn’t try that hard at first.
 We weren’t too concerned.
 Well… not too concerned.

 Just when I was beginning to think something might be a little off, I was promoted to a mid level executive position with my company (a commercial bank) that required me to be away from home as many as four nights a week every week.
 We decided to put baby making on hold for a year or two and focus on my career.
 It was a great opportunity and hopefully a stepping stone to something bigger in a couple of years that would pay more and allow me to be close to home.

 In 2008 things changed in the banking business.
 There was a little bit of a financial crisis and a restructuring gave me the opportunity to go into a job at the same grade level, slightly better pay, but with much less travel.
 (Admittedly the little financial crisis worked out better for me than most but since Bill is a realtor we considered it a wash).

 Just like that we were back in the baby making business!